HuntedCodes/openctf-pelican/content/pages/prizes.md

 There are two categories of winners: point-based, and writeup-based.

+All prizes will be distributed to winning teams at the appropriate closing ceremony on Sunday, August 12.
+If you believe your team may be eligible for prizes, but are unable to attend, please let us know *before the end of the contest today*, and we will attempt to accommodate on a case-by-case basis.

+Writeups must be made publicly available, and announced to us, no later than Sunday, August 12 at 12:00 PM.

 ### Point-based
 1. The top-scoring team, with at least 3 publicly-posted writeups, will win 1st place.
 To qualify for 1st place prizes, your team *must* provide at least 3 moderate-quality writeups.
 2. The 2nd-highest score, with at least 2 publicly-posted writeups, will win 2nd place.
 To qualify for 2nd place prizes, your team *must* provide at least 1 moderate-quality writeups.